azc001/cse15l-lab-report/lab-report-1-week-2.md

 ![img10](images\week-2\lab-report-wk-2-10.png)

 Now, we can combine all these techniques in order to really optimize running operations remotely.
 For example, let's say we make a local edit to `WhereAmI.java` and want to copy it to the server and run it there (in our example, we add the line `System.out.println("this is a local edit");` to the file).
-Normally, you would need to run the following code in succession, life after line to copy it to the server, login, and then run it.
+Normally, you would need to run the following code in succession, line after line to copy it to the server, login, and then run it.

 ```
 scp WhereAmI.java cs15lwi22aek@ieng6.ucsd.edu:~/